noahpsutka/Machine-Learning/README.md

 * What EDA graphs you are planning to use?

-    We plan on using pairplots, histplots, confusion matrices, and heatmaps.
+    We plan on using pairplots, histograms, confusion matrices, and heatmaps.
 Other EDA graphs will likely be very useful.

 * Why? - Add figures if any

     Pairplots can help us visualize the correlation between each feature.
-    Histplots can give us a closer look at this data.
+    Histograms can give us a closer look at this data.
-    Confusion matrices can help us to evaluate a model.
+    Confusion matrices can help us to evaluate the accuracy of a model.
+    Heatmaps help us see correlation between features.

 <Expand and complete for [Project Submission](https://canvas.txstate.edu/courses/1993336/assignments/27480566)>